 That’s where Educators for Excellence comes in.
 For far too long, teachers have been treated as subjects of change rather than as agents of change.
 That night in the pizza parlor, the teachers began putting their ideas to paper about how to strengthen our education system to improve student learning and elevate the teaching profession.
 Together, this set of values and principles became the Educators for Excellence Declaration of Teachers’ Principles and Beliefs, which guides our work and our membership to this day.

-While we started as just a handful of teachers in New York, today we are a growing movement of 30,000 educators, with chapters in Boston, Chicago, Connecticut, Los Angeles, Minnesota, and New York.
+While we started as just a handful of teachers in New York, today we are a growing movement of more than 30,000 educators, with chapters in Boston, Chicago, Connecticut, Los Angeles, Minnesota, and New York.
 Our teachers are connecting with like-minded colleagues, taking on leadership positions, developing and recommending policy changes, and running campaigns to pass and implement these policies that impact our students and our profession.